When it comes to competing for the best students, post-secondary schools in Metro Vancouver know housing is a key component.

 But way before the pieces are ever assembled – before the ink has even hit the blueprints – our team does one crucial thing.

 What TWU needed was a five-storey building containing 218 beds that would provide housing and study areas for students.
-The first step undertaken by our business development and architectural group was our design team meeting with school representatives to come up with a look that would fit in with the other school housing buildings.
+The first step undertaken by our business development group was an initial design charrette meeting with school representatives to come up with a look that would fit in with the other school housing buildings.

-Senior Architectural Designer at Metric, Steve Ashcroft, came up with a 90 module, forward-thinking design that spoke to the new direction the university wanted to turn to attract new students.
+So, in collaboration with Steven Bushnell Architecture & Design and BR2 Architecture, our Senior Designer at Metric – Steve Ashcroft – came up with a 90 module, forward-thinking design that spoke to the new direction the university wanted to turn to attract new students.
 The design includes features that would offer students more than just “a place to sleep.”

 By taking into consideration the feedback from TWU students, the new space will reflect their style of living and learning.
 It was this initial design that secured the direction for the project.

-Then the production design team took over to bring the project to life by overcoming logistical and design challenges in collaboration with TWU.
+Then the production design team took over to bring the project to life by overcoming logistical and design challenges in collaboration with Steven Bushnell Architecture, BR2 Architecture and TWU.

 Calvin Benson, Senior Manager, Design & Estimating, has been with us at Metric Modular for 28 years, but found himself in new territory on the TWU project.
 He believes it’s the only five-storey wood modular building ever built in Canada.